sebapps/llmatchup/README.md

 2. Download and install Python.

-3. Copy the project over to C:\LLMatchup
+3. Install the project in C:\LLMatchup

 4. Open a Command Prompt as Administrator.